warrant-dev/vue-warrant/README.md

 </script>
 ```

-### `hasWarrant(objectType, objectId, relation)`
+### `hasWarrant(warrantCheck)`
-`hasWarrant` is a plugin method that returns a `Promise` which resolves with `true` if the user for the current session token has the warrant with the specified `objectType`, `objectId`, and `relation` and returns `false` otherwise.
+`hasWarrant` is a plugin method that returns a `Promise` which resolves with `true` if the user for the current session token has the specified `warrants` and returns `false` otherwise.
 Use it for fine-grained conditional rendering or for specific logic within components.

 Using `hasWarrant` plugin method:
 ```vue